 Non-combustible material is required anywhere the facade touches the doorway or mantle.
-In this example, non-combustible cement board is used as the underlayment to surround the storage box and doorway.
-Drywall or Sheetrock are considered a combustible and must not be used.
+Generally, non-combustible cement board is used as the underlayment material to surround the storage box and doorway.
+Drywall and Sheetrock are considered a combustible and must not be used.